 Pressure ulcers and nutrition

-Malnutrition has been identified as one factor in the development of pressure ulcers.
+Malnutrition has been identified as a risk factor for the development of pressure ulcers.

-Improving energy and protein intake through the use of oral nutritional supplements (additional 250 kcal per day) is associated with reducing the risk for chair-bound or bedridden seniors, who are the most vulnerable for developing pressure ulcers.
+Improving energy and protein intake through the use of oral nutritional supplements (additional 250 kcal per day) is associated with reducing the risk for chair-bound or bedridden older adults who are the most vulnerable for developing pressure ulcers.

 At Elizz, we provide caregiver support for you and home care services for those who depend on you.
 Elizz is a Canadian company powered by Saint Elizabeth, a national not-for-profit health care organization that has been caring for Canadians since 1908.